zelbar/FullTextSearch/readme.txt

 +++ HOW TO RUN +++

 Install PostgreSQL 9.5+ at port 5432 with user 'fts' (password 'fts') as superuser for database 'fts' (or change the ConnectionString in /src/FullTextSearch/appsettings.json if different).
+Restore the fts.backup database backup/dump file into the fts database.

 Install .NET Core (Windows, Linux, Mac): https://www.microsoft.com/net/core